jp-quant/jp-quant.github.io/_posts/2020-05-08-volatility_pca.md

 </script>

----
-# Applications
-*Now that we understand & visualize PCA implementation on time-series, we will proceed on discussing what we can use it for in the context of quant finance & further the horizons of our approach on dissecting volatility as a whole.*
+> *Now that we understand & visualize PCA implementation on time-series returns data of equities , we will proceed on discussing what we can use it for in the context of quant finance & further the horizons of our approach on dissecting volatility of such market as a whole.*

----
-[IN PROGRESS]